Regards! I am Jonatan Enes, a Computer Engineer obsessed with system's performance, frugality and ecologism.

 This platform was designed from the start with novel concepts to specifically enhance Big Data workloads in two ways:

-- Docker containers are used instead of virtual machines backed by hypervisors.
+• Docker containers instead of virtual machines backed by hypervisors.

-- Thanks to the use of Mesos as the resource scheduler, a disk-aware capability is implemented and added.
-This feature gives the users the option of choosing disks as dedicated resources in the same way as CPUs and memory.
+• A disk-aware capability implemented on Mesos as the resource scheduler, giving users the option of choosing disks as dedicated resources in the same way as CPUs and memory.

 Conference paper in: